 # Start Moving

-To move the robot, two prerequisites are required:
+To move the robot, two prerequisites must be met:

 # Setting a Map

-One can use RobotAdmin website to set a map on which the robot resides.
+You can use the RobotAdmin website to set the map where the robot is located.

 curl -X POST \